HyperSane/Public-Obsidian/Templater/Scripts/[Templater] Wiki-Links.md

 # This script makes a selected link convert from universal-MarkDown to Wiki links ( "[[The note]]" ).
 # This allows having embedded links into notes, previewing the note without leaving (using a drop-down method).

+# Click Code button top-right of window, select copy, then paste.

 <%*
 const originalLink = tp.file.selection(); // Get the selected text
 if (!originalLink) {